martinlindhe/feng/README.md

 # TODO 5 mars 2021:

-CURRENT TODO 1. finish rewrite (data to layout mapping, final layout parsing, present listing)

-TODO soon ? : a lot of data need "" escape in yaml, so might as well go to toml before more templates will need to convert?
-    - pro/con

 TODO 1000. example client app in a blog about it (need easy to use end-user API)